mever-team/FairBench/docs/reports.md

 This stores any number of attributes with any number of values by considering each value as a separate dimension.

-In particular, each dimension is represented as a binary or fuzzy array whose i-th element represents whether the i sample has the attribute corresponding to the dimension.
+In particular, each dimension is a binary or fuzzy array whose i-th element represents whether the i sample has the attribute corresponding to the dimension.
 One construction pattern is the following.
 This first analyses categorical